tradle/why-hypercore/FAQ.md

 ## Where can I learn more about Hypercore universe?

-In the summer of 2020 there was a [Dat Conference](https://www.youtube.com/playlist?list=PL7sG5SCUNyeYx8wnfMOUpsh7rM_g0w_cu).
+1. In the summer of 2020 there was a [Dat Conference](https://www.youtube.com/playlist?list=PL7sG5SCUNyeYx8wnfMOUpsh7rM_g0w_cu).
 You can see the breadth of discussions that took place, both on tech and the opportunities.
 Note that Dat is the old name for Hypercore.
 The transition is in full swing, but you will still see it a lot.

+2. [Kappa workshop](https://github.com/kappa-db/workshop) is a great basic intro, we [forked it](https://github.com/tradle/hypercore-workshop) to update to new materials and shift focus to core Hypercore modules.